alaouirania/alaouirania/README.md

 - 🌐 I like to learn new  cultures

-- ❓ Let me know if you would like me to collaborate with you
+- ❓ Let me know if you would like to collaborate with me

 </td><td valign="top" width="50%">